tarwn/lessthandot-hugo/blogs/content/posts/2011-12-13-t-sql-tuesday-25-t.md

 type: post
 date: 2011-12-13T11:15:00+00:00
 ID: 1439
 excerpt: "The twenty-fifth installation of T-SQL Tuesday is brought to us by Allen White.
-This month's topic is “T-SQL Tricks”."
+This month's topic is 'T-SQL Tricks'."
 url: /index.php/datamgmt/dbadmin/t-sql-tuesday-25-t/
 views:
   - 8820